Downward Self-Reducibility in TFNP: Introduction

 Given the above result, one may ask if there are problems outside $\PLS$ in $\TFNP$ which are downward self-reducible.
 Our next result rules this out.

 \begin{restatable}{theorem}{dsrinPLS} Every downward self-reducible problem in $\TFNP$ is in $\PLS$. \end{restatable}

 That is, just as $\PSPACE$ is the ceiling for downward self-reducible problems in the decisional world, $\PLS$ contains all downward self-reducible problems in $\TFNP$.
-An immediate corrollary of these two results is that a downward self-reducible problem in $\TFNP$ is hard iff a problem in $\PLS$ is hard.
+An immediate corollary of these two results is that a downward self-reducible problem in $\TFNP$ is hard iff a problem in $\PLS$ is hard.

-We then ask if we can further characterize the downward self-reducible problems in $\TFNP$: what about search problems which are guaranteed to have an \emph{unique} solution, more concisely denoted as $\UTFNP$.
-In this case, we show that the above containment of d.s.r problems in $\TFNP$ in the class $\PLS$ can be strengthened if the search problem is guaranteed to have an unique solution: the problem then collapses to $\CLS$, a sub-class of $\PLS$, which contains $\TFNP$ problem characterized by a ``continuous local-search'' phenomenon.
+We then ask if we can further characterize the downward self-reducible problems in $\TFNP$: what about search problems which are guaranteed to have an \emph{unique} solution, more concisely denoted as $\TFUP$.
+In this case, we show that the above containment of d.s.r problems in $\TFNP$ in the class $\PLS$ can be strengthened if the search problem is guaranteed to have an unique solution: the problem then collapses to \textsc{UEOPL}, a subclass of $\CLS$ (itself a sub-class of $\PLS$), which is one of the lowest subclasses known in the $\TFNP$ hierarchy.